How many calories does one serving of Vegetable Korma have?

 Is Vegetable Korma healthy?

-Yes, this is healthy, but conditions apply to some as there is potatoes used.
+Yes, this is healthy, but conditions apply.

 Let's understand the ingredients.

 French Beans ( Fansi ) : French Beans is rich in folic acid.
 A deficiency of folic acid can also lead to anaemia, as like iron they are equally necessary to make red blood cells.
 Without enough folic acid, you can get easily tired.
 Pregnant women can also benefit from its folic acid count.
 It’s effective to achieve weight loss, overcome constipation, control blood sugar levels, treat high cholesterol as well as prevent cancer.
 See here for detailed 15 benefits of french beans.

 Carrots (gajjar) : Carrots have the nutrient Beta Carotene which is a form of Vitamin A, helps prevent deterioration of the eye as one gets older and prevents night blindness.
 Carrot is great for the eyes.They relieve constipation, lower blood pressure, have fibre and lower cholesterol.
 Read the 11 super benefiits of carrots and why to include in your daily diet.

 Green Peas : Green peas are good for weight loss, good source of vegetarian protein, has insoluble fibre to relieve constipation.
 Legumes like green peas, cow peas, mung, chick peas and kidney beans have a cholesterol lowering effect.
 Green Peas are rich in Vitamin K which aids in bone metabolism.
 Green peas have a Glycemic Index (GI) rank of 22 which is low and good for diabetics.
 Is green peas good for diabetics and see full benefits of green peas.